Tacoma: An Expanding Destination

 Come see a few of the things have made an excellent destination even more exceptional.

-This summer, Silver Cloud will unveil its second waterfront property, this one at Tacoma’s flourishing Point Ruston dining/shopping/recreation area.
+Silver Cloud recently unveiled its second waterfront property, this one at Tacoma’s flourishing Point Ruston dining/shopping/recreation area.
 The hotel’s 169 rooms are split between water-view and village-view, and are all just a few moments’ walk from Point Ruston’s restaurants, bars, movie theater, parks, and spectacular walking trail along the Salish Sea.

 As Tacoma’s first resort-style hotel, the Silver Cloud Tacoma at Point Ruston Waterfront’s amenities include Silver Cloud’s signature rooftop pool, a full-service restaurant, a luxury spa, as well as extensive conference facilities such as a 5,400-square-foot grand ballroom overlooking the Salish Sea and an outdoor event terrace.

-Containing 45 guestrooms, a live-music venue, two restaurants, four bars (including the hidden bar), McMenamins Elks Temple is a credit to the McMenamins brand and a self-contained oasis of entertainment in the heart of Tacoma’s Theater District.
+With 45 guestrooms, a live-music venue, two restaurants, four bars (including the hidden bar), McMenamins Elks Temple is among the most eclectic and elegant of the McMenamins resorts and a self-contained oasis of entertainment in the heart of Tacoma’s Theater District.

 The generous gift of artwork and funds to add a spectacular new wing has skyrocketed Tacoma Art Museum into the position of having one of the most important collections of glass art in the world.
 The collection of 353 works includes Northwestern and international studio art glass along with paintings and sculptures by renowned regional artists.